 The Tasmanian Government website is the key place to find information about the COVID-19 pandemic.
 This website is a trusted source of information for all aspects of the COVID-91 response and is updated regularly.

 Council continues to monitor the COVID-19 environment to minimise risk to staff and the community.
-Presently, the only Council facilities that remain closed are the Bass Strait Maritime Centre (due to open for Saturdays and Sundays from 3 October) All other facilities are open with appropriate social distancing measures in place.
+All other facilities are open with appropriate social distancing measures in place.

 The Spreyton Waste Transfer Station will continue to operate in accord with its normal trading hours.